Loading...

 Stay Hydrated

-Eat slowly and chew thoroughly to aid digestion and give your body time to process the carbohydrates.
+Eat slowly and chew thoroughly to aid digestion and better regulate blood sugar.

-Keep track of your blood sugar levels before and after your meal to understand how different foods affect you and adjust accordingly.
+Keep track of your blood sugar levels to understand how specific foods affect you and adjust your diet accordingly.

 healthspan-mbl